 Pickling season is here!
 For aspiring and experienced picklers alike, the following pointers offer helpful advice for every step of the pickling process.
-Scroll to the bottom of this post for some recipes to get you started.
+Scroll to the bottom of this post for some recipes to get you started, and visit our full guide to learn more pickling basics.

 Start with a clean and tidy work area